Bayesian inference for aggregated Hawkes processes: Simulations

 \subsection{Temporal simulations}

 Data for the temporal and spatio-temporal simulations were generated simultaneously, and they were aggregated in pre-defined bins.
-We simulate spatio-temporal data sets from a Hawkes process on a time window $[0,500]$ and a spatial window $[0,100]\times[0,100]$ using the exponential-Gaussian specification of the excitation function and parameters $\beta = \gamma = 1$, and $\mu = 1 - \alpha$, where $\alpha \in \{0.1, 0.3, 0.5, 0.7, 0.9\}$.
-Data sets generated by these parameter sets have approximately 500 events on average, but the process produces fewer immigrants and more offsprings for larger values of $\alpha$.
-Since the branching structure $\alpha$ does not depend on an event's location, simulated data sets from the corresponding {\it temporal} Hawkes process are acquired simply by removing the spatial information.
+We simulate spatio-temporal data sets from a Hawkes process with the exponential-Gaussian specification of the excitation function and parameters $\beta = \gamma = 1$, and $\mu = 1 - \alpha$, where $\alpha \in \{0.1, 0.3, 0.5, 0.7, 0.9\}$.
+Data sets generated by these parameter sets have approximately 500 events on average, but the process produces fewer immigrants and more offspring for larger values of $\alpha$.
+Since the branching ratio $\alpha$ does not depend on an event's location, simulated data sets from the corresponding {\it temporal} Hawkes process are acquired simply by removing the spatial information.
 For each parameter set, we simulate 400 data sets.

 In this section, we consider estimation of the parameters of the Hawkes process based on aggregated temporal data.
-For our simulations, we consider time aggregations in terms of the true value of $1/\beta$, which is the expected length of time between an offspring and its parent.
-We consider aggregated data in bins of length $\Delta^t = 0,0.5,0.75,1,1.25,1.5$ (times 1/$\beta$), where $\Delta^t=0$ indicates that there is no aggregation.
-We consider the performance of the proposed Bayesian method, and the frequentist MC-EM approach proposed by \cite{shlomovich2022parameter}.
-For each data set, we consider the Hawkes model using the exact data as the ``gold standard'' approach.
-In reality, this approach is not applicable when the available data are aggregated.
-Then, we fit both methods on the aggregated data of all levels of coarseness.
+We consider time aggregations in terms of the true value of $1/\beta$, which is the expected length of time between an offspring and its parent.
+We set the length of aggregation to $\Delta^t \in \{ 0,0.5,1,2,3,4,5 \}$ (times 1/$\beta$), where $\Delta^t = 0$ refers to no aggregation.
+We consider the performance of the proposed Bayesian method, and the frequentist MC-EM approach proposed by \cite{shlomovich2022parameter} on aggregated data with $\Delta^t > 0$.
+We use $\Delta^t = 0$ to denote results from a gold-standard Bayesian approach that uses the {\it exact} data which, in reality, would not be applicable when the available data are aggregated.